Fort William Henry French And Indian War

 The massacre at Fort William Henry had a profound impact on the course of the French and Indian War.
 It galvanized British public opinion against the French and motivated the British government to commit more resources to the war effort.
 The event also led to a change in British military tactics, with a greater emphasis placed on protecting soldiers and civilians from Native American attacks.

 The site of Fort William Henry was abandoned after the massacre.
-The French burned the fort to the ground and withdrew to Fort Carillon.
+Plus, the French burned the fort to the ground and withdrew to Fort Carillon.
 The British did not reoccupy the site until 1759, when they launched a successful campaign to capture Fort Carillon and Fort Saint-Frédéric (later Crown Point).

 In the centuries since the French and Indian War, Fort William Henry has become a symbol of the brutality and tragedy of the conflict.
 The massacre has been the subject of numerous books, articles, and films, including James Fenimore Cooper's classic novel The Last of the Mohicans, which vividly portrays the events surrounding the siege and massacre.